-- Iodine-129 is useful for understanding water mass movement in the ocean. • 129I/127I atomic ratios varied with the - water mass in the East China Sea. - Oceanic input dominates the 129I inventorv. - Vertical profiles of 129I provide information for studying mixing processes. - 129I/127I is useful for tracing the water mass exchange and land-sea interaction.
+- Iodine-129 is useful for understanding water mass movement in the ocean.
+129I/127I atomic ratios varied with the - 1251/1271 atomic ratios varied with the water mass in the East China Sea. - Oceanic input dominates the 129I inventory. - Vertical profiles of 129I provide information for studying mixing processes. - 129I/127I is useful for tracing the water mass exchange and land-sea interaction.